The Girl Who Loved Animals: Plot

 Set in the near future and narrated by Jo, a Victim Rights Advocate, the story begins as Jo arrives at the Hi-Tec thirty-three million dollar holding cell where Lissy is being held.
 Jo is there to interview Lissy Tomer, a twenty-one-year-old woman who was beaten up by her abusive husband.
-The holding cell is state of the art with CCTV, microwave eyes, pressure mats, blast doors, laser blinds, eight different kinds of gas, and Vulcan mini cannons form the Helipad three floors above.
+The holding cell is state of the art with CCTV, microwave eyes, pressure mats, blast doors, laser blinds, eight different kinds of gas, and Vulcan mini cannons from the Helipad three floors above.

 Lissy has a history.
 She was abused as a child by both parents and as far no better in marriage.
 Due to her I.Q score of an eighty-four Lissy is classified as a Collins psycho-type class three dependent with a Vulnerability Rating of a nine-point six, and with all factors considered, County classifies her as protected.

 Lissy is pale and skinny, with a bloody nose and lip, clothing bloodied as well.
 But that’s not the only reason she’s here.
 Lissy is seven months pregnant; something that her felony restraining option on the marital bond should have taken care of.
 But that wasn’t the only problem, Lissy wasn’t just pregnant, she had been impregnated with the embryo of an animal.

 Jo soon finds out that a man had approached Lissy in the park and that he had noticed how she liked to watch the squirrels in the trees.
 He was nice and they talked about how she loved animals.
 The man was a Lawyer, and had offered her a lot of money: nine thousand to be exact.
 But it wasn’t about the money, he had promised she could see and visit the ape when it was born.

 The broker represented a species resurrection group; he calls himself a resource advisor because it sounds better.
 His job was to find woman of childbearing age, in good health, without any drug problems.
 Lissy was one of ten woman he found who would agree to carry a baby ape.
 The apes had been extinct for over thirty years, victims of inbred depression, petechial hemorrhages, cirrhosis, and renal failure.